autonity/docs.autonity.org/oracle/install-oracle/index.md

 A basic set of data adaptor plugins for sourcing this data is provided out the box with oracle server for testnet pre-Mainnet:

 - Forex plugins: for connecting to public FX data sources.
-See the `forex_` prefixed adaptors in [`/plugins`<i class='fas fa-external-link-alt'></i>](https://github.com/autonity/autonity-oracle/tree/master/plugins).
+See the `forex_` prefixed adaptors in [`/plugins`](https://github.com/autonity/autonity-oracle/tree/master/plugins).
 Four forex plugins are currently provided.
 - ATN and NTN plugins:
   - For connecting to Piccadilly Testnet.
-See the `pcgc_cax` adaptor in [`/plugins`<i class='fas fa-external-link-alt'></i>](https://github.com/autonity/autonity-oracle/tree/master/plugins).
+See the `pcgc_cax` adaptor in [`/plugins`](https://github.com/autonity/autonity-oracle/tree/master/plugins).
 This provides ATN and NTN data from the Centralized Auton Exchange deployed to Piccadilly for the Piccadilly Circus Games Competition.
-See [game.autonity.org<i class='fas fa-external-link-alt'></i>](https:game.autonity.org).
+See [game.autonity.org](https:game.autonity.org).
   - For connecting to Bakerloo Testnet.
-See the `sim_plugin` adaptor in [`/plugins`<i class='fas fa-external-link-alt'></i>](https://github.com/autonity/autonity-oracle/tree/master/plugins/simulator_plugin).
+See the `sim_plugin` adaptor in [`/plugins`](https://github.com/autonity/autonity-oracle/tree/master/plugins/simulator_plugin).
 This provides simulated ATN and NTN data.

 The plugins are built by the `make` process when building from source.
 The plugins are included pre-built as part of oracle server Docker image and the pre-built executable.